ethanchiasson/CodeSoda/content/posts/fifth-post.md

 cover_image: "./images/bg2.jpg"
 ---

-Let me start by saying that this tutorial will be using XHR.
-It is common knowledge that when working with APIs ,fetch is the go to method ( depending on who you ask of course ).
-Furthermore, in hopes of keeping the tutorial light on JavaScript ( as it can get complex ) , we will be making 3 separate calls to 3 different api URLs.
-We could build a function to get all 3 URLs and load them dynamically, but we won’t go that in depth, because this tutorial is focused on building a chrome extension.

 # _</>_ The Setup

 Before we start, I am assuming you know how to create a folder for your project, open it in your editor, and create a simple HTML boiler plate.
 Once you are ready, keep reading